evgeniyaglovatskaya/detox-workshop/Workshop_Cheatsheets/0-START-PROJECT.md

 - 📚 [React Native Environment Setup Guide](https://reactnative.dev/docs/next/environment-setup)

-Note: we will used React Native CLI for this project
+Note: we will used React Native CLI for this project and node version 14

 ## Clone this project